sylvainSUPINTERNET/opcua-certificate-generator/README.md

  4) Should have at the end, a certificate .der and the .pem private key generated.

- **Please using .pem instead of .der ( public.pem not public.der, .der is not supported by OPCUA nodejs SDK )**
+ /!\ Please using .pem instead of .der ( public.pem not public.der, .der is not supported by OPCUA nodejs SDK ) /!\

 ````